-This bill amends New Jersey's identity theft laws to specifically prohibit election-related identity theft, including unlawful impersonation through false depictions such as deepfakes.
-It establishes that such impersonation, when done to influence the nomination, election, or defeat of candidates or public questions, constitutes a crime of the third degree.
-If this impersonation occurs within 90 days of an election, it escalates to a crime of the second degree.
-The bill also enhances penalties for disseminating false campaign communications, upgrading the offense from a disorderly persons offense to a crime of the third degree.
+This bill amends New Jersey's identity theft laws to specifically prohibit unlawful impersonation related to elections, including the use of false depictions through technology such as deepfakes.
+It establishes that impersonation for the purpose of influencing the nomination, election, or defeat of candidates, or for aiding in the passage or defeat of public questions, constitutes a crime of the third degree.
+If such impersonation occurs within 90 days of an election, it escalates to a crime of the second degree.
+Additionally, the bill enhances penalties for disseminating false campaign communications, upgrading the offense from a disorderly persons offense to a crime of the third degree.

 Statutes affected: